rowdentech/go-p12/README.md

 ```

 This will create `truststore.p12` containing only the intermediate and root certificates.
 This file is then suitable for using as "trust store" in Java applications  to verify certificates provided by other clients or servers.

-## Known Issues

-At the moment the upstream `go-pkcs12` doesn't support adding "friendly names" to entries in the store.
-This doesn't seems to affect Firefox or Windows which will both happily install the certificates, but I've had issues with some Java applications just refusing to see any contents.